amayamunoz/Community-Networks/README.md

 This image shows how the topology of subgraph 3 looks on GENI

-As future work, we would like to use other sources of data on community networks to make our GENI links emulate realistic network conditions, such as packet loss, link capacity, and latency, using <code>netem</code>.

 # Run my experiment

 There are many different python libraries you will need to reproduce this experiment.
 For example, community, matplotlib, seaborn, pydotplus, and networkx.
 To make this easier, you can reserve a single VM on GENI and log onto it and use these commands.